Financial Planning

-As an employee, you have the benefits of a 401k at your disposal when preparing for retirement, but sometimes you need a bit more flexibility.
+As an employee, you have the benefits of a 401k at your disposal when preparing for retirement.
+But sometimes you need more flexibility.
 Your financial future is something you should take into consideration when you decide on your retirement accounts.
 This leaves many wondering if you can rollover a 401k while still employed.

 To answer the question simply, yes, but this depends on your plan administrator.
 You can rollover your 401k to an IRA while still employed.
 Of course, this comes with some risks and rewards.
-Whatever you choose to do, be sure to consult with a financial advisor because the wrong decision can lead to unfortunate outcomes.
+Whatever you choose to do, consult a financial advisor because the wrong decision can lead to unfortunate outcomes.

 Eligibility for a 401k Rollover While Still Employed

-There are some 401k rollover rules while still employed that you must follow if you intend to do a 401k to an IRA rollover.
+You must follow some 401k rollover rules while still employed if you intend to do a 401k to an IRA rollover.
 For example, you must be at least 59 ½ years old to rollover a 401k while still employed.
 This would allow you to have penalty-free withdrawals.

 Why Would I Want to Rollover a 401k to an IRA While Still Employed?

-While having a 401k has a lot of benefits, there are some drawbacks that might make you consider if you can rollover a 401k while still employed.
+A 401k has a lot of benefits.
+But there are some drawbacks that might make you consider if you can rollover a 401k while still employed.

 1. Expand Your Investment Options

-While a 401k plan is a great investment, it doesn’t give 401k account holders the flexibility and diversification they might want.
+Generally, 401k plans are great investments.
+But it doesn’t give you the flexibility or variety you might want.
 You can get these things easily with an IRA because you are in control of your retirement account.
-With a 401k plan, you are stuck with the limitations of your plan and plan administrator.
+A 401k plan limits you to the rules set by your plan and its administrator.

 2. Get Outside Financial Advice for Your Retirement Planning

-A 401k is not only limited in terms of investment options, but also in the kind of advice you follow.
-If you want more flexibility or insight into how to invest wisely to make the most out of your savings, you can’t get that with your 401k plan.
-Financial advisors won’t be able to give you the custom advice you might want or need due to ERISA limitations.
+A 401k is not only limited in investment options, but also in the kind of advice you follow.
+You won’t have flexibility or guidance you need to invest smart and grow your savings.
+Financial advisors won’t be able to give you the custom advice because of ERISA limitations.

 3. Flexibility with Beneficiaries